Apr 29, 2026

 • No intro APR period

 The Bank of America® Travel Rewards Credit Card offers great travel rewards without the hassle of foreign transaction fees for young adults who travel frequently.
-It provides 1.5 points for every dollar spent on all purchases, which can be redeemed for travel expenses.
-With no annual fee and a competitive rewards rate, it’s an ideal choice for budget-conscious travelers looking to earn points on everyday spending.
+You can earn 1.5 points for every dollar spent on all purchases, which can be redeemed for statement credits.

-Intro bonus: 25,000 online bonus points and a $250 travel or dining statement credit value after making at least $1,000 in purchases in the first 90 days
+Intro bonus: 25,000 online bonus points after making at least $1,000 in purchases in the first 90 days

 Annual fee: None